As part of our work at Truth Initiative, we’re deeply invested in helping youth and young adults kick all forms of tobacco, including vaping.

 Because vaping is affecting young people, as well as their parents, offering this benefit is becoming increasingly important.
 Need more evidence?
 See a recent article in Human Resource Executive magazine: Employers Turn to New Benefit to Snuff E-cigarette Epidemic.

-Get additional creative ideas, beyond National Day of Action/Kick Butts Day, to promote quitting tobacco for the entire family.
+Get additional creative ideas to promote quitting tobacco for the entire family.
 Download our Tip Sheet: Inspire More to Quit with 2020 Quit-smoking Calendar.